fradamroyal/fradamroyal_com/content/reflections/2024/night_of_recollection_advent_through_our_lady.md

 Tonight, I invite you to explore a profound way of praying—one that can deepen our experience of this Advent season.
 To begin, let us reflect on the words of St. Josemaría Escrivá:

 > “This time of Advent is a time for hope.
 These great horizons of our Christian vocation, this unity of life built on the presence of God, our Father, can and ought to be a daily reality.

-Ask Our Lady, along with me, to make it come true.
-Try to imagine how she spent these months waiting for her Son to be born, and Our Lady, Holy Mary, will make of you *alter Christus*, *ipse Christus*, another Christ, Christ himself.” {{< sidenote >}} (Christ is Passing By, 11)[https://escriva.org/en/es-cristo-que-pasa/the-christian-vocation/] {{< /sidenote >}}
+>Ask Our Lady, along with me, to make it come true.
+Try to imagine how she spent these months waiting for her Son to be born.
+And Our Lady, Holy Mary, will make of you *alter Christus*, *ipse Christus*, another Christ, Christ himself!” {{< sidenote >}} [Christ is Passing By, 11](https://escriva.org/en/es-cristo-que-pasa/11/) {{< /sidenote >}}

 Advent, as St. Josemaría reminds us, is a time to turn to Our Lady.
 She stands as the model of Advent spirituality—waiting, preparing, and hoping in perfect harmony with God’s will.
 Reflecting on her journey helps us embrace this sacred season in its fullness.

 Interestingly, earlier generations of the Church emphasized this Marian aspect of Advent more explicitly than we often do today.
-In medieval England, for example, the Gloria continued to be sung during Advent, but it was altered to include an explicit reference to the Blessed Virgin.
+In medieval England, for example, the Gloria was sung during the almost daily Rorate masses of Advent, and it was altered to include explicit references to the Blessed Virgin.
+She was also commemorated, with an additional collect, at every mass.
 Advent was seen as her season, a time to turn to Mary for guidance as she prepared for the coming of Christ in a way no one else ever could—carrying him in her womb.

 St. Josemaría challenges us to go beyond simply praying to Our Lady.
 He invites us to enter into her experience by imagining how she spent those sacred months of waiting.
 Imagination, when rightly directed, plays a vital role in deepening our spiritual lives.
 Far from being fanciful or distracting, it can become a powerful tool for prayer, especially in a practice known as *Lectio Divina*.

-# The Gift of Advent: Waiting with Mary
+# Waiting with Mary

 Before diving into the specifics of *Lectio Divina*, it is worth pausing to consider why Advent is such a powerful season for this practice.
 Advent is unique in the liturgical calendar—a season of joyful anticipation and solemn preparation.
 It invites us to wait with hope, something profoundly countercultural in a world that values instant gratification.